Request Information

 *All fields are required

-The online Master of Healthcare Management degree program is a specialized program that explores how the healthcare industry is managed across multiple disciplines (including government, law, marketing, business, accounting, ethics, and information systems).
-AIU’s programmatically accredited Master of Healthcare Management degree program is designed to examine how to plan, direct, and coordinate healthcare in a variety of settings.
+The online Master of Healthcare Management program is a specialized program that explores how the healthcare industry is managed across multiple disciplines (including government, law, marketing, business, accounting, ethics, and information systems).
+AIU’s programmatically accredited Master of Healthcare Management degree program is designed to examine the planning, direction, and coordination of healthcare in various settings.

-This one-year healthcare management master’s program is designed to help students work to develop in-depth, industry-relevant business knowledge to prepare to pursue additional responsibilities in their field.
+This one-year master's degree program in healthcare management is designed to help students develop in-depth, industry-relevant business knowledge, to help them prepare to pursue additional responsibilities in their field.
 The online MHCM is a highly focused degree program designed to provide students with a comprehensive core of specialized knowledge and skills for healthcare management.

 Fill out this brief form and an AIU Admissions Advisor will contact you and help with your degree questions.